British government accused of being 'willfully negligent' as Covid cases multiply - ExBulletin

 But in a scathing intervention on Wednesday, the British Medical Association (BMA) said Johnson’s government “has lifted the brakes, making it look like the pandemic is behind us and life is back to normal.”

-“It is deliberately remiss of the Westminster government not to take any other action to reduce the spread of infection, such as mandatory mask wear, physical distancing and ventilation requirements in high risk environments, especially overcrowded interior spaces, ”he said.
-“These are measures that are standard in many other countries. “
+“It is deliberately remiss of the Westminster government not to take any other action to reduce the spread of infection, such as mandatory mask wear, physical distancing and ventilation requirements in high pressure environments. risk, especially overcrowded indoor spaces, ”he said.
+“These are measures that are the norm in many other countries.”

-UK Health Secretary Sajid Javid admitted on Wednesday cases could reach 100,000 a day this winter, but said the government would not implement its Plan B measures “at this point”.
+UK Health Secretary Sajid Javid admitted on Wednesday that cases could reach 100,000 a day this winter, but said the government would not implement its Plan B measures “just yet”.

 The number of patients admitted to hospitals in the UK has steadily increased since early October, although it remains well short of last winter’s wave of infections that forced a long lockdown in the country. nationwide.